lcalvarez/yelp_analysis/README.md

             ./setup_instance.sh
         This file will install:
         - MongoDB
-        - Migrate the yelp data from S3 and insert into the DB with indices
+        - Migrate the yelp data from a public S3 bucket and insert into the DB with indices applied
         - Install jupyterhub
         - Move our analysis workbook to the proper location

         Make sure to keep watch of the run and answer `yes` to connect via SSH.
         Make sure to simply press Enter when prompted for a jupyterhub password!

         You will see [WARNING] with ansible but that is okay.
 If you are having SSH connection issues, make your the 'ssh-access.pem' key is in your ssh